 There have been numerous scientific studies done that prove strength training will improve the muscle mass of people even if they are well into their senior years.
 See this recent study here.

 Another incredible study showed that seniors who strength trained for 4 months were able to improve the mitochondrial age of their muscle tissue.
 That means their muscle tissue actually got younger.
-See my post here.
+See my post, One Scientifically Proven Way To Reverse The Aging Process.

 Joseph Signorile, the author of the book Bending the Aging Curve provides this enlightening graph to show us how resistance training can affect your muscle mass.